ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### CoreObject.descendantRemovedEvent

-Child/descendent event listeners fire when something is added to an object as a child, either directly, or to one of its children.
+Child/descendant event listeners fire when something is added to an object as a child, either directly, or to one of its children.

 The child event listeners (`childAddedEvent`, `childRemovedEvent`) fire whenever an object is added as a direct child to a CoreObject.

-The descendent events (`descendantAddedEvent`, `descendantRemovedEvent`) fire whenever an object is added to a CoreObject as a chiled, OR to any of its children as a child.
+The descendant events (`descendantAddedEvent`, `descendantRemovedEvent`) fire whenever an object is added to a CoreObject as a child, OR to any of its children as a child.
 In other words, whenever the child added to a CoreObject, every parent up the tree gets the `descendantAddedEvent`.

 ```lua
 local propCubeTemplate = script:GetCustomProperty("CubeTemplate")